-A ‘pedestrian mall’ is a legal designation of a road to a pedestrian-only zone.
+A ‘pedestrian mall’ legally designates a road as a pedestrian-only zone.

-The space largely operates as a pedestrian zone currently, however up until recently vehicles could still transit through the area which would no longer be an option under this proposal.
+The space currently largely operates as a pedestrian zone.
+However, up until recently, vehicles could still transit through the area, which would no longer be an option under this proposal.

 Having a pedestrian-only zone on lower Queen Street will better cater to the many people walking to and from the train station, surrounding bus stops, shops, and around the waterfront and Ferry Terminal.

 This is in line with the City Centre Masterplan, which envisages lower Queen Street as the gateway to Auckland for thousands of international cruise ship tourists, daily commuters and casual visitors.
 Together with Quay Street and other developments in the area, it will transform downtown into a people-focused space that enables Aucklanders to re-engage with the water’s edge in the city centre.